-- Clearing of vegetation; - Excavation of contaminated soil above Security Guard/Maintenance Worker cleanup goals (CUGs) to a depth of 1 ft (0.3m) below ground surface (BGS); - Handling and disposal of contaminated soil (above remedial goals) at an approved off-site facility; - Confirmatory sampling after excavation; - Restoration of excavated areas, which could include backfilling with clean fill material per the Facility Wide Sampling and Analysis Plan for Environmental Investigations at the RVAAP (USACE 2001); - Implementation of LUCs (e.g., security procedures, installation perimeter fencing, markers, and restricted access) at RQL; and - Conducting 5 year reviews and monitoring of the performance of the selected remedy (i.e., monitoring of the LUC effectiveness) as described in the RQL Final Record of Decision (ROD) (USACE 2009).
+- Clearing of vegetation; - Excavation of contaminated soil above Security Guard/Maintenance Worker cleanup goals (CUGs) to a depth of 1 ft (0.3m) below ground surface (BGS); - Handling and disposal of contaminated soil (above remedial goals) at an approved off-site facility; - Confirmatory sampling after excavation; - Restoration of excavated areas, which could include backfilling with clean fill material per the Facility Wide Sampling and Analysis Plan for Environmental Investigations at the RVAAP (USACE 2001) and re-establishing a wetland in disturbed areas; - Conducting quarterly monitoring of the established wetland for a minimum of 5 years after the remedial action and submitting an annual report to Ohio EPA Division of Surface Water central office (attn: Jeff Boyles), Ohio EPA 401 Coordinator (attn: Ed Wilk), and the Ohio EPA RVAAP Project Manager (attn: Todd Fisher). - Implementation of LUCs (e.g., security procedures, installation perimeter fencing, markers, and restricted access) at RQL; and - Conducting 5 year reviews and monitoring of the performance of the selected remedy (i.e., monitoring of the LUC effectiveness) as described in the RQL Final Record of Decision (ROD) (USACE 2009).